Michigan SNAP

 What is the income limit for SNAP in Michigan?

-Most families in Michigan with gross income up to 200% of the federal poverty level, about $4,303 a month for a family of three, qualify for food stamps.
+Most families in Michigan with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
 There is no asset limit in Michigan.

 College students in Michigan who are enrolled at least half-time are now eligible for SNAP if they meet income and other program requirements.